rektbuildr/avalanchej/src/main/java/to/avax/avalanche/explorer/README.md

-# /resources
+# to.avax.avalanche.explorer

-Application configuration and static data files go here
+The original Avalanche Explorer implementation is found here

+Likely superceded by Glacier

 ## Additional Documentation